 The first pool day of the season can bring beautiful, sun-soaked bliss.
 It can also create a problem for skin that has been hibernating under layers of sweaters, scarves and hats for the past four months.
-Even though we know to apply and re-apply sunscreen every few hours, sometimes that pesky sunburn still gets the best of us.
-When a lazy day in the sun sends you straight for the aloe vera, we can help nurse your complexion back to perfection.
-Celebrity makeup artist Melissa Walsh gave us these tips for covering up a bad sunburn.
+Even though we know to apply and reapply sunscreen every few hours, sometimes that pesky sunburn still gets the best of us.
+Have you ever had a bad case and asked yourself how to hide a sunburn on your face?

-Care for the skin…
+Step #1: Care for the Skin

+Learning how to hide a sunburn on your face starts with skin care.
 Start by washing your face with a mild cream cleanser, splash with cool water and gently blot dry.
 To rehydrate the skin and help calm redness, mist your face with a soothing spritz of Dermalogica Ultra Calming Mist or Shu Uemura Depsea Water Facial Mist Chamomile.

-Cover the red…
+Step #2: Cover the Red

 We love Laura Mercier Crème Smooth Foundation or Dermablend Smooth Indulgence Foundation for their gentle formulations.
 Set it all with a yellow-toned powder.
-If you still look slightly rosy, a dusting of matte bronzer will help disguise redness, but steer clear of anything shimmery, as it will draw attention to the burn.
+If you still look slightly rosy, matte bronzer will help disguise redness, but steer clear of anything shimmery as it will draw attention to the burn.

 How do you deal with a bad sunburn?
 Tell us in the comments.